 - (1) GOVERNANCE System HOW does your organization ensure responsible GOVERNANCE?
-HOW does your GOVERNANCE system review and achieve the following? - · Accountability for SENIOR LEADERS' actions - Accountability for strategy - Fiscal accountability - Transparency in operations - Selection of GOVERNANCE board members and disclosure policies for them, as appropriate - Independence and EFFECTIVENESS of internal and external audits - Protection of STAKEHOLDER and stockholder interests, as appropriate - Succession planning for SENIOR LEADERS - (2) PERFORMANCE Evaluation HOW do you evaluate the PERFORMANCE of your SENIOR LEADERS and your GOVERNANCE board?
-HOW do you use PERFORMANCE evaluations in determining executive compensation?
-HOW do your SENIOR LEADERS and GOVERNANCE board use these PERFORMANCE evaluations to advance their development and improve the effectiveness of leaders, the board, and the LEADERSHIP SYSTEM, as appropriate?
+HOW does your GOVERNANCE system review and achieve the following? - · Accountability for SENIOR LEADERS' actions - Accountability for strategy - Fiscal accountability - Transparency in operations - Selection of GOVERNANCE board members, their PLANET FRIENDLY outlook and disclosure policies for them, as appropriate - Independence and EFFECTIVENESS of internal and external audits - Protection of STAKEHOLDER and stockholder interests, as appropriate - Succession planning for SENIOR LEADERS - (2) PERFORMANCE Evaluation How do you evaluate the PERFORMANCE of your SENIOR LEADERS and your GOVERNANCE board?
+How do you use PERFORMANCE evaluations in determining executive compensation?
+How do your SENIOR LEADERS and GOVERNANCE board use these PERFORMANCE evaluations to advance their development and improve the effectiveness of leaders, the board, and the LEADERSHIP SYSTEM, as appropriate?